-Report of the independent auditor to the members of IVCC
+Independent auditor's report to the members of IVCC

-We have audited the financial statements of IVCC for the year ended 31 July 2012 which comprise the principal accounting policies, the statement of financial activities (incorporating an income and expenditure account), the balance sheet and the related notes.
+We have audited the financial statements of IVCC for the year ended 31 July 2013 which comprise the principal accounting policies, the statement of financial activities (incorporating an income and expenditure account), the balance sheet and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).